 “If you sell something, you make a customer today, but if you genuinely help someone, you create a customer for life.” - Jay Baer

 You can frame the solutions you present in terms of their specific problems.
 This will make your prospect feel understood and validated and more likely to get excited about the value you offer.
 Eventually you should be able to understand how, why, and how much your offer will benefit the customer, and you’ll be able to connect more effectively, and ultimately land more sales.

 Let me repeat it: “Always sell based on the value your offer provides, not the cost”.
-When your marketplace views your business as an adviser rather than a self-serving salesperson, you'll experience lower sales resistance.
+When your marketplace views your business as an adviser rather than a self-serving salesperson, you'll experience lower sales resistance and increased sales.
 The trick is to put prospects' needs first and helping them make sound, informed decisions rather than pushing for the sale at all costs.

 So what is the best way to help somebody?
 What is it that you do differently?
 What can help potential customers with deciding if they really want what your product?